zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 1) Lion Air Flight 610: domestic flight that took place on October 29, 2018.
 It crashed into the Java Sea shortly after takeoff.
 Resulted in deaths of all 189 passengers and crew.

-2) Ehiopian Airlines Flight 302: international flight that took place on March 10, 2019.
+2) Ethiopian Airlines Flight 302: international flight that took place on March 10, 2019.
 It crashed shortly after takeoff, and resulted in deaths of all 157 people on the flight.

 Teachers explain why MCAS was added and how the MCAS and a faulty sensor contributed to the grounding of the Boeing 737 MAX.